 4. Conclusion

 Decontamination of oil-based drill cuttings has been investigated using a combination of bioemulsification and biostimulation.
 The efficacy of Solpawa Soil Conditioner at different mix ratio with Solpawa Soil Booster over a period of 52 days was investigated to ascertain their efficacy in the biotreatment of the oil-based drill cuttings for the removal of TPH.
-The results showed that the D2 treatment with a 1:2 SSC: water mix ratio was the best for remediating oil-based drill cuttings, with a TPH decrease of 97.30%. the SSC and SSB TPH reduction sequence was D2 > D3 > D4 > D5 > D6.
+The results showed that the D2 treatment with a 1:2 SSC: water mix ratio was the best for remediating oil-based drill cuttings, with a TPH decrease of 97.30%.
+The SSC and SSB TPH reduction sequence was D2 > D3 > D4 > D5 > D6.
 Thus, the Solpawa Soil Conditioner and Booster have the potential in decontaminating oil-based drill cuttings.
 However, it is recommended that research should be conducted using a combination of Solpawa Conditioner and Booster with phytoremediation in the treatment of oil-based drill cuttings.

 COMPETING INTERESTS DISCLAIMER: